Art on Ice: History

 In 2020, Art on Ice could celebrate its 25th anniversary with a big show and famous world stars.
 The figure skating gala was held in February before the COVID-19 outbreak in Switzerland.
 In 2021, the organizers had to abandon the usual shows because of the COVID-19 pandemic.
 However, the dinner show Art on Ice Special was offered in September 2021 for about 1000 guests.
 The line-up of stars matched the standard of previous years: Victoria Sinitsina, Nikita Katsalapov, Vanessa James, Eric Radford and Alina Zagitova.

 At the end of November 2021, it was announced that Art on Ice would have to postpone their 2022 Swiss tour to 2023.
 Following the dinner show concept of fall 2021, top class figure skating will still be offered.
 On March 3, 4 and 5, 2021, three dinner shows Art on Ice Special with international stars for 1000 guests each were held in Zürich's Hallenstadion.

 The 2023 tour successfully took place from February 2nd to 12th in Zurich, Fribourg, and Davos, showcasing world-class figure skaters like Gabriella Papadakis, Guillaume Cizeron, and Loena Hendrickx, with musical support from Melanie C, Marc Sway, and Gjon's Tears.
 The 2024 tour was scheduled for February 8th to 17th in the same cities, featured stars such as Gabriella Papadakis, Guillaume Cizeron, Loena Hendrickx, and Adam Siao Him Fa, and included musical highlights from Dave Stewart (Eurythmics), Natalie Imbruglia, Marc Storace (Krokus), and Remo Forrer.
 In 2025, the show took place from February 6 to 15.
 The lineup featured four major music acts: Paloma Faith as the main headliner, Birdy as a special guest, and Swiss artists Marius Bear (ESC participant) and Stress.
 Gabriella Papadakis, a French ice dancer and five-time world champion (2015–2022), was once again part of the lineup.
 However, unlike previous years, in 2025 she did not perform with her long-time partner Guillaume Cizeron, but formed an all-female duo with the American ice dancer Madison Hubbell.
 They combined classical ice dancing elements with experimental figures that deliberately avoided gender-specific roles.

+The ice skating show Art on Ice celebrated its 30th anniversary in 2026 with a tour through Zurich, Fribourg, and Davos.
+The premiere drew special attention due to the unannounced return of former figure skater Denise Biellmann, who performed her signature spin 23 years after her last appearance in the show.
+The musical star guest was British singer Jess Glynne.
+Among the figure skaters were European champion Lukas Britschgi, world champion Ilia Malinin, and other athletes.

 The figure skaters who have performed at Art on Ice so far include: